hughperkins/howto-jenkins-ssl/letsencrypt.md

 sudo service apache2 start  # if you stopped it earlier
 ```
 Then:
-- certificates should be generated in `/etc/letsencrypt/live/jenkins.mydomain.com`
+- certificates should be generated in `/etc/letsencrypt/live/jenkins.mydomain.com`:
-- there are two files we need:
   - cert.pem
   - privkey.pem